AgileVentures/av-static-website/source/blog_articles/2017-11-02-av-ecosystem-review-headaches-receding.html.markdown

   phantomjs://code/main.js:8 in Poltergeist
 ```

-In the meantime I think I saw how a simple change to `updated_at` in the database setup for my original bug fix test could expose this wrinkle on the issue ...
-I working back and forth, but yes, if I set the last `updated_at` value of the previous scrum to after the duration of the event then I see the bug I was getting in production.
-So the current bug-wrapping scenario stays as it was, but for good measure I add a comment to the issue in question:
+In the meantime I think I saw how a simple change to `updated_at` in the database setup for my original bug fix test could expose this wrinkle on the issue ... yes, if I set the last `updated_at` value of the previous scrum to after the duration of the event then I see the bug I was getting in production.
+So the current bug-wrapping scenario stays as it was, and for good measure I add a comment to the issue in question:

 ```gherkin
   # wraps bug described in https://github.com/AgileVentures/WebsiteOne/issues/1809